OUR GRANTS

 Promoting Philanthropy – the Society facilitates conversation, work and action to increase philanthropy in NI, and to bring more resources to addressing disadvantage.

-North Belfast Heritage Cluster
+North Belfast Heritage Cluster & Re-Creating a Great Place North Belfast

-Belfast Charitable Society is working with 15 partner organisations on the Great Place North Belfast project.
-Funded by the National Lottery Heritage Fund and Belfast Charitable Society, the project helps to raise awareness of historic buildings and sites stretching for one mile along Donegall Street, Clifton Street, the Crumlin Road and part of the Antrim Road.
+Re-Creating a Great Place North Belfast project helps to raise awareness of historic buildings and sites stretching for one mile along Donegall Street, Clifton Street, the Crumlin Road and part of the Antrim Road.
 Find out more visit https://greatplacenorthbelfast.com/

-NI Hospice Palliative Nurses
+NI Hospice

 MANAGED FUNDS